sua-a1/pastport/instructions/instructions.md

 - If Historical → Must select Canonical, Speculative, or Alternate.

-- If Myth/Lore → Optional classification (Canonical or Speculative).
+- If Myth/Lore → Canonical, Speculative, or Alternate.

-- Add searchable hashtags (#Mongols, #GreekMyth).

 ### 5. Character Profiles